 In this section you can find some of the software that I developed either during my undergrad studies, collaboration with the European Space Agency, NVIDIA or for my PhD.

-M. Peniak, A. Morse, C. Larcombe, S. Ramirez-Contla and A. Cangelosi (in press).
+M. Peniak, A. Morse, C. Larcombe, S. Ramirez-Contla and A. Cangelosi (2011).
 Aquila: An Open-Source GPU-Accelerated Toolkit for Cognitive and Neuro-Robotics Research.
 International Joint Conference on Neural Networks (IJCNN) 2011.
 San Jose, California, July 31 - August 5, 2011 (download pdf)

 Aquila on SourceForge